 - Class registration is based on the availability of space within the class.

-- Students must prove permanent residency in New York State for 12 months and Erie County for the six months prior to the start of the semester.
-Or provide an Out-of-County Certificate (hyperlink to Issuu) if the student’s residency is out of Erie County, but in New York State.
+- You must prove permanent residency in New York State for 12 months and Erie County for the six months prior to the start of the semester; or provide an Out-of-County Certificate (hyperlink to Issuu) if your residency is out of Erie County, but in New York State.
 All residents living out of Erie County must supply a certificate of residence to Student Account Services by October 1 for the Fall semester or February 15 for the Spring semester to have the out-of-county charge waived.

 Classes that the College offers off-site are not eligible for Cross Registration.
 Cross-registered students that register prior to the published dates will not be honored as cross-registered students and the tuition will not be deferred.
 All course-related fees in excess of tuition are the responsibility of the student.